Industries & Professions /

 In the 1980s and 1990s, nanoscale microscopy also revealed the molecular structure of materials with properties that would be useful if they could be engineered into practical applications.
 Buckyballs, a hollow arrangement of 60 carbon atoms into a shape resembling a soccer ball, held the promise of serving as a sort of capsule.
 Carbon nanotubes turned out to be extraordinarily strong and conductive of heat and electricity, inspiring plans to use them to form nanowires and tough fabrics.
 Graphene, a one-atom-thick sheet of carbon, later was isolated and found to have useful properties.
 Tiny semiconducting crystals called quantum dots were found to be "tunable"—their conductive and fluorescent properties could be adjusted by manipulating their size and shape.
 Researchers at Mobil discovered a form of silica with regularly-spaced pores whose size could be engineered, allowing the material to serve as a molecular sieve.

 As the century turned, industry began to apply the discoveries of the material scientists and engineers, using carbon nanotubes to manufacture stiffer tennis racquets, nanoparticles of silver to give socks antibacterial properties, and incorporating other nanomaterials in adhesives, toothpastes, detergents, sunblock lotions, paints, nonscratch glass coatings, and scores of other products.
-By 2009, these products accounted for $225 billion in sales.
+By 2009, these nano-enabled products accounted for $225 billion in sales, and increased to $731 billion in 2012 and to more than $1 trillion in 2013.

 However, the NNI and the nanotechnology industry have attracted controversy.
 In 2008 and again in 2012, the National Academy of Sciences issued reports criticizing the NNI for not sponsoring research into the possible risks of nanomaterials.
 For example, it is not known what effects will be produced when nanoparticles from products such as skin creams and clothing are inhaled or absorbed through the skin, nor the consequences of their release into the environment during manufacturing and disposal.